-Recommendation: Direct staff to update the Secretary's Report as follows:
+Recommendation: Direct staff to bring an updated Secretary's Report to the April Board meeting based on the following:

 - a.
 A parcel with a single meter to be charged the capital charge equal to that parcel's meter size; - b.
-A parcel with multiple meters to be charged the capital charge equal to the numbers of meters and the meter size located on those parcels; - A community that has a HOA with a meter and no taxable parcel number, spread the capital charge for the meters over the number of homeowner parcels; - d.
+A parcel with multiple meters to be charged the capital charge equal to the numbers of meters and the meter size located on those parcels; - c.
+A community that has a HOA with a meter and no taxable parcel number, spread the capital charge for the meters over the number of homeowner parcels; - d.
 When a meter is located on a taxable parcel owned by the HOA charge the capital charge to the HOA on their property tax; and, - e.
-When a meter is located on one commercial property but serves multiple commercial parcels, spread that capital charge evenly over the number of parcels served by the meter. - 7.
-2022 STATE LEGISLATION PERTAINING TO WATER AND GOVERNANCE:
+When a meter is located on one commercial property but serves multiple commercial parcels, spread that capital charge evenly over the number of parcels served by the meter.

+7. 2022 STATE LEGISLATION PERTAINING TO WATER AND GOVERNANCE: